 - Keep them hydrated.
 From about six months, you can start giving your baby a little bit of water or fruit juice.
 As you know if you’ve ever been constipated yourself, a little bit of liquid can go a long way.

 - Add some high-fiber foods to their diet.
 Fruit works well.
-Prunes, peaches, pears, berries.
+Prunes, peaches, pears, berries are all high in fiber.
 Depending on where your baby is at with the solid foods journey, you can make purees for them.
 Switching up their cereal can also help.
 Go for whole grains rather than anything refined.

 If none of this works, there are some over-the-counter baby laxatives available—but it’s a good idea to check in with your doctor before giving these a go.